xemu-project/xemu-website/docs/docs/download.md

 !!! warning "Accessible Directories"

 	When using the flatpak installation method, only the `~/.var/app/app.xemu.xemu/data/xemu/xemu` directory can be written to by xemu.
 The Hard Disk image must be placed there, for example at `~/.var/app/app.xemu.xemu/data/xemu/xemu/xbox_hdd.qcow2`.

-	If you want to whitelist additional directories, you can do so with `sudo flatpak override app.xemu.xemu --filesystem="$HOME/savedgames/xemu/`, replacing it with your specific path.
+	If you want to whitelist additional directories, you can do so with [do so with `flatpak override`](troubleshooting.md#flatpak-release-will-not-load-the-hard-drive).

 ### Ubuntu PPA